KronanFTW/Kron4n-CoH-Mod-Downloads/Kron4n_CoH_All_In_One_Launcher_Full_Patch_Notes_v1.2_to_v1.4.6.md

 # Kron4n CoH All-In-One Launcher Patch Notes

 Patch notes for the Windows **Kron4n CoH All-In-One Launcher** from **v1.2** up to **v1.4.6**.

-> Note: The older v1.2-v1.4.2 notes are written with history based on the known launcher feature path.
-The verified patch reports currently available cover v1.4.4, v1.4.5, v1.4.6, and the v1.4.6 hotfix.

 ---
 ## v1.2 - Core All-In-One Launcher Foundation

 v1.2 focused on making the launcher usable as a proper all-in-one launcher for Company of Heroes Relaunch.